Architecture of Spokane, Washington: Warren C. Heylman

 Warren C. Heylman is considered one of the city's foremost and influential architects in contemporary times and is credited with giving the city a great breadth of mid-century architecture.
 A native of Spokane, after studying engineering at the University of Kansas, he returned to Spokane to briefly work for G.A.
 Pehrson and Whitehouse & Price before starting his own firm in 1952.
 Heylman's career was most prolific during the 1960s and 1970s, where his main body of work was designing numerous residential houses, apartment buildings, and architectural embellishments.
 During Expo '74, Warren designed all of the international exhibition structures with the exception of the Chinese Pavilion.
 Some of his most noteworthy works in Spokane include The Parkade, Spokane International Airport, Spokane Regional Health Building, Cathedral Plaza, Riverfalls Tower, and the Burlington Northern Latah Creek Bridge over Hangman Valley.
 Before retiring in 1984, he received six AIA awards, a Concrete Institute Award (for the Parkade), and was inducted into the American Institute of Architects College of Fellows in 1983.
+The Riverfalls Tower was the first Heylman building in the city to be listed on the local historic register in 2021, listed two years before reaching the usual 50-year mimumum age guideline so the 98-year old Heylman could appreciate the event.